-The following journals are available in print and/or electronically in the CRC.
-Titles in bold are linked to online journals.
+The following journals are available in print and/or electronically in the CRC (click on italicized titles to connect to an online version).
 Be sure to visit the Mount Library for a comprehensive list of journals.

-See Journals A-Z for a comprehensive list of all journals available at the Mount Library.
+See Journals Titles A-Z for a comprehensive list of all journals available at the Mount Library.

 Some Definitions: A “periodical” is any publication that is published on a regular or periodic basis.
 Periodicals include journals, magazines, and newspapers, and are sometimes called “serials”.
 Periodicals may be grouped into the following broad categories: